fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 If you are running a local Ghost instance on your machine, `http://localhost:3001` won't be visible to the outside.

-A simple way of exposing your local Ghost instance to a publicly-accessible URL is by using one of the
+A simple way of exposing your local Ghost instance to a publicly-reachable URL is by using one of the
 [open source alternatives to ngrok](https://github.com/anderspitman/awesome-tunneling) or [ngrok](https://ngrok.com/) itself.